-This test is like the Multiple Sleep Latency Test as described above.
-Four nap opportunities are provided separated by 2 hours awake.
-HOWEVER, the subject is asked to try to stay awake rather than to try to fall asleep.
+This test provides an objective measure of the tendency to fall asleep when put in a quiet dark situation.
+It can be done to document excessive sleepiness or to show elimination of excessive sleepiness after treatment of a sleep disorder.
+Four separate 20 minute nap opportunities are provided.
+The subject is asked to try to stay awake.
 The brain wave monitor determines whether sleep was reached or was the awake state maintained for the full 20 minutes.
-This is also an all day test.
+This test lasts all day, usually from 8 a.m. to 3 p.m. since 2 hours wake time is required in between each of the 4 naps.
 The MWT can also be used to demonstrate effectiveness of treatment of a sleep disorder and is sometimes required by employers or licensing boards to ensure the ability of someone to stay awake.

 Things to know before your MWT: